ozmodiar192/washyobutt/README.md

 ```

-##AWS
+## AWS
 Now I need to actually start building something.
 It seems like everyone uses aws, so I’ll start there.
 At this time, I’m going to spin up a single instance, but I’m going to do everything in terraform because that’s what people on stackoverflow do.

 ### Terraform
 Terraform is a way to represent your aws infrastructure as code.
 It seems more complicated than it is; I’ve found it be pretty easy to use once you get going.

 I have an aws account already, but I don’t have my api keys.
-Terraform is going to talk to the api, so it needs keys similar to what I used for the Twitter api, only there’s no consumer key because there’s only one ec2 api.
+Terraform is going to talk to the api, so it needs keys similar to what I used for the Twitter api, only there’s no consumer key because there’s only one ec2 application.

 I’ll get them from my profile under My Security Credentials.
-Again, I don’t want them in github, so I’ll put them in a  tfvars file, and add *.tfvars to my .gitignore file:
+Again, I don’t want them in github, so I’ll put them in a tfvars file named terraform.tfvars, and add \*.tfvars to my .gitignore file:
 ```
 \notes
 \private